Critical Curvature of Algebraic Surfaces in Three-Space: Abstract

 \section{Abstract}

-We study the curvature of a smooth algebraic hypersurface $X\subset \mathbb R^n$ from the point of view of algebraic geometry.
-We introduce an algebraic variety, the curvature variety, that encodes the second fundamental form of $X$.
-We apply this framework to study umbilical points and points of critical curvature.
-We fully characterize the number of real and complex umbilics and critical curvature points for general quadrics in three-space.
+We study the curvature of a smooth algebraic surface $X\subset \mathbb R^3$ of degree $d$ from the point of view of algebraic geometry.
+More precisely, we consider umbilical points and points of critical curvature.
+We prove that the number of complex critical curvature points is of order $d^3$.
+For general quadrics, we fully characterize the number of real and complex umbilics and critical curvature points.